olilanz/mini-game/README.md

 * Hosted on: https://mini-game.oliverlanz.ch

-## frontend
+## overview

-Built as a pure TypeScript app, supporting flexible hosting options.
+* [frontend](./frontend/README.md): Built as a pure TypeScript app, supporting flexible hosting options.
 Located in ./fronted folder.
-See [frontend](./frontend/README.md).

-## backend

-Built as .NET Core WebApp, which can selve the fontent, and respond to API calls.
+* [backend](./backend/README.md): Built as .NET Core WebApp, which can selve the fontent, and respond to API calls.
 Located in ./backend folder.
-See [backend](./backend/README.md).

 ## production build